bmuschko/gradle-kubernetes-plugin/README.md

 ## Design Goals

-Learning from, and building upon, the work done and lessons learned with the [gradle-docker-plugin]() we sought to create a plugin that was easy to use up front but with the proper hooks in place to allow for more complicated scenarios should the developer want to take advantage of them.
+Learning from, and building upon, the work done, lessons learned, and features requested, with the [gradle-docker-plugin]() we sought to create a plugin that was easy to use up front but with the proper hooks/constructs in place to allow for more flexible solutions and complicated scenarios should the developer want to take advantage of them.
 Things like (but not limited to):
 - Dependent libraries loaded into their own class-loader so as not to clobber `buildscript` classpath.
 - Provide common inputs/properties on tasks themselves, but give users full access to the backing `kubernetes-client` objects via use of the `config{}` closure, should the need arise.
+- Ability to retry task execution via the `retry{}` closure.
 - Allow for retrieval of all response objects returned from internal task execution via the `response()` method.
 - Full use of `reactive-streams` to give users a more dynamic experience when working with tasks.
 - More streamlined, simplifed, and documented codebase allowing for easier contributions from the community.